SanderMertens/ecs_nbody/README.md

     ecs_set_context(world, &ctx);

     while (true) {
-        ecs_progress(world); /* Runs Visit, followed by Move */
+        ecs_progress(world); /* Runs Gravity, followed by Move */
     }
 }
 ```
 The reason for a separate `Move` system is that we don't actually want to change the `Position` of an entity until we've finished calculating the attraction force for all entities, as this would produce inaccurate results.
-Reflecs processes systems sequentially, thus it is ensured that `Move` isn't ran until `Visit` has finished.
+Reflecs processes systems sequentially, thus it is ensured that `Move` isn't ran until `Gravity` has finished.